TECHSCHOLAR777/A.U.R.A./README.md

 - The app registers `web/sw.js` when supported by the browser.
 - `web/manifest.json` enables installable PWA behavior.
 - HTTPS is strongly recommended for real installability and stable service worker behavior.
+- Attendance photo headcount runs in the browser using `web/ml_pipeline/yolov8n.onnx`.
+The ONNX Runtime Web module is currently loaded through the import map CDN entry in `web/index.html`.
+- Photo headcount is assistive only.
+Manual roster confirmation remains the source of truth for attendance.

 ### Recovery feature behavior